Christine-horrocks/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)|

 I am a former English language teacher who has chosen to leave a life in academia for a new and exciting career as a Junior Developer.
-I was enticed into the world of tech in my previous job through my role as a teaching "E-Champion", were I worked to research and create our centre's blended learning and Ed-Tech development plan.
-Since then, I have become fascinated by the creation of e-learning materials and the development of more effective methods of online education.
-I aim to combine my two areas of expertise, coding and teaching, to forge a new career in this area.
+I first became interested in software development in my previous job through my role as a teaching "E-Champion", were I was tasked with researching and creating our centre's blended learning and Ed-Tech development plan.
+Though my initial interest was sparked by looking into the creation of e-learning materials and the development of more effective methods of online education, studying at Maker's Academy has given me the opportunity to see that the skills needed to develop successful e-learning products can be used to develop a wide array of products or projects.
+It is this area of using code to create viable and useful solutions for customers which I am particularly interested in exploring.